bbchallenge/bbchallenge/src/routes/story.md

 </div>
 Will this one halt or not starting from blank tape?

 Answering this question does not look simple.
-Here, patience can answer it for us because the machine **does halt**, after 47,176,870.
+Here, patience can answer it for us because the machine **does halt**, after 47,176,870 steps.
 However, this fact would have been quite difficult to predict just from looking at the code of the machine.

 In general, Turing proved that no algorithm can answer the question "Does this machine halt starting from this tape?".
 Indeed, [the halting problem of Turing machines is undecidable](https://en.wikipedia.org/wiki/Halting_problem).